 - Each subsection usually has 3-5 bulleted points.

-If you possess both the experience and skills necessary to fi ll the position and want to highlight both areas to the employer, choose Combination.
+If you possess both the experience and skills necessary to fil ll the position and want to highlight both areas to the employer, choose Combination resume type.

 This approach stresses one’s skills and accomplishments, yet briefly lists responsibilities and achievements from the chronological work history.